dennyb87/androidtabs/README.md

 # AndroidTabs
-Kivy widget that try to reproduce the behaviour of android tabs Refer to the official Kivy repository https://github.com/kivy-garden/garden.androidtabs
+Kivy widget that try to reproduce the behaviour of Android tabs.
+Refer to the official Kivy repository: https://github.com/kivy-garden/garden.androidtabs